-The concept of crowdfunding always seems to generate mixed reactions from musicians.
-For some it is a legitimate way of getting fans to support your next album or project and for others it is pure begging.
+The concept of crowdfunding for musicians always seems to generate mixed reactions from musicians.
+For some, it is a legitimate way of getting fans to support your next album or project and for others, it is pure begging.
 The Fruit Vendor recently ran a successful crowdfunding campaign to fund a portion of their new upcoming album.
-We spoke to Josh Prinsloo, Fruit Vendor front man and leader, on his philosophy around the concept of crowdfunding, how he approached the campaign and the DIY ethos he followed to make it successful.
+We spoke to Josh Prinsloo, Fruit Vendor frontman and leader, on his philosophy around the concept of crowdfunding, how he approached the campaign and the DIY ethos he followed to make it successful.

 Firstly you need to have a realistic and sober perspective on your brand or product as it is now.
 I can’t expect to raise R100 000 if I have only 50 people on my mailing list for example.